 The accompanying unaudited condensed consolidated financial statements include the consolidated accounts of Holdings and its wholly owned subsidiaries, BioPharma, and Nanotechnologies.
+The Company has prepared its condensed consolidated financial statements following the requirements of the SEC for interim reporting.
 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and reflect the operations of the Company and its wholly owned subsidiaries.
 All intercompany transactions have been eliminated in consolidation.